wesovilabs/templatizer/README.md

 A template can contain varibales in the content of the files but also in the name of folders and files.

-To define the variables in the templates we will use the defined format by GoTemplate.
-Variables are defined as `{{.variable}}`
+To define the variables in the templates we will use the specified format by Go Template.
+Variables are defined as `{{.variable}}`.
+See the following example taken from a Go file.

 ```go
 package main